Craig Davies (footballer): Brighton & Hove Albion

 In January 2009, Davies agreed a transfer to League One side Brighton & Hove Albion for an undisclosed fee believed to be £150,000; the transfer was completed on 2 February.
 On 10 February, Davies made his debut and scored his first goal for the club in a 4–2 loss to Peterborough United, scoring in the 27th-minute for the first goal of the game.
 New manager Russell Slade steered the club away from relegation despite injuries to the front two of Nicky Forster and Glenn Murray; Davies failed to add to his goal tally in ten starts and six substitute appearances, though late loan arrival Lloyd Owusu managed to find the form to help fire Brighton to safety.

 On 25 September 2009, Davies joined League One rivals Yeovil Town on loan, initially for one-month.
 He made his debut for Yeovil on 26 September in a 2–0 win over Brentford at Huish Park.
+He played four games for Terry Skiverton's side.

 On 15 January 2010, Davies joined League Two side Port Vale on an initial one-month loan deal, rejoining Micky Adams, the manager who had signed him for Brighton.
 He hoped this loan move could reignite his career at the Withdean Stadium, and end his eleven-month goal drought.
 He quickly earned the praise of teammate Marc Richards, who said: "Craig is big, tall and strong, which is everything a good striker would want, and he can score goals as well".
 Assistant manager Geoff Horsfield said Davies' signing was "fantastic for the club".
+Micky Adams said that "He's a big, strong boy who is also quick.
+He is different to what we've got and he'll certainly cause defences some problems."

 He made a highly impressive start during his first two appearances, and ended his year-long goal drought in his fourth.
 His loan deal was then quickly extended until the end of the season.
 He finished the campaign with seven goals in 24 games for the Vale.